High Availability Setup

 - Use case: Single-instance deployments, development

-- Limitations: No HA support, data lost on restart
+- Limitations: No HA support, data lost on restart, TTL expiration

 - Configuration: Used by default, no setup required